IssaZeidan/Portfolio/README.md

 # Portfolio
-# What we will learn?
-+ We will learn how to create a portfolio using HTML and CSS with some Bootstrap
-+ We will create a new repo on git hub in order to connect our portfolio to github pages
-+ we will add the links and the mockup and wireframe links to the readme file in our repo

-## How we will start
-+ We need an idea about the portfolio
-+ PC/Laptop and VS code installed on it
-+ We will start coding the portfolio using the HTML then the design will be mad of CSS and bootstarp
+Welcome to my project, a website built using HTML, CSS, and Bootstrap!

+This website is a visual representation of my skills in front-end web development.
+I utilized the latest version of Bootstrap to create a responsive design that adapts to different screen sizes and devices, providing an optimal viewing experience for all users.

+In terms of design, I focused on creating a clean and modern interface that is both visually appealing and easy to navigate.
+I paid attention to every detail, from typography to color schemes, to ensure a cohesive and professional look.

+Throughout the development process, I followed best practices in HTML and CSS coding, ensuring that my code is clean, efficient, and easy to maintain.

+Overall, this project is a showcase of my abilities in front-end web development, and I hope you enjoy exploring it as much as I enjoyed creating it.

->* In order to check the results you are welcome to visit my [Portfolio webpage](https://issazeidan.github.io/Portfolio//) Also do not hesitate to check my portfolio wireframe and mockup by visit [This link](https://www.figma.com/file/eyEEohAJKkVcC3X4X7nMMU/Portfilo?t=rt5MXUfs2Tfe7VQe-0/) in order to check my wireframe and mockup that been created for this project
+>* In order to check the website kindly visit [Portfolio webpage](https://issazeidan.github.io/Portfolio//) and in order to check the wireframe and the mockup of my website feel free to [This link](https://www.figma.com/file/eyEEohAJKkVcC3X4X7nMMU/Portfilo?t=rt5MXUfs2Tfe7VQe-0/)

 ### Thank you